The Tax Collector: Is the Movie Inspired by Real People?

 Starring Bobby Soto and Shia LaBeouf, ‘The Tax Collector‘ follows the story of two men who work for a drug lord.
-Their job is to collect his cut from the local gangs, and keep the money flowing.
-However, the balance of their life is upended when an old rival of their employer returns with his own plans about the power structure in their territory.
-The film focuses on the brutal and bloody side of the gang wars and how one change can completely overturn one’s standing in the criminal world.
+Their job is to collect his cut from the local gangs and keep the money flowing.
+However, their life balance is upended when an old rival of their employer returns with his own plans about the power structure in their territory.
+The film focuses on the brutal and bloody side of gang wars and how one change can completely overturn one’s standing in the criminal world.

-The story is told in a way that reflects a semblance of reality to it.
-Apart from the danger and cruelty of the criminal world, the story also focuses on the personal journeys of the characters.
-With so many recent films and TV shows about crimes, especially drug business, based on true stories, we wonder if ‘The Tax Collector’ has its roots in real life as well?
+The story is told in a way that reflects a semblance of reality.
+Apart from the danger and cruelty of the criminal world, the story also focuses on the characters’ personal journeys.
+With so many recent films and TV shows about crimes, especially the drug business, based on true stories, we wonder if ‘The Tax Collector’ also has its roots in real life.
 Is it based on a true story?
 Let’s find out.

 No, ‘The Tax Collector’ is not based on a true story.
 It is based on an original screenplay written by David Ayer, who has also directed the film.
-Though it is not based on any real characters or true events, the director did take inspiration for some parts in the film from his own experience, while also adding the episodes from the lives of some cast members.
+Though it is not based on any real characters or true events, the director did take inspiration for some parts of the film from his own experience while also adding episodes from the lives of some cast members.

 As for the knowledge regarding the crime world, especially the drug cartels, he drew inspiration from his time in a small town outside Culiacán in Sinaloa, Mexico, where he got “an understanding of transnational narco culture.”